vocdoni/multirpc/README.md

 }
 ```

-The module consumer only needs to provide a compatible (`transports.MessageAPI`) struct, as the following example:
+The developer only needs to provide a compatible (`transports.MessageAPI`) interface type, as the following example:

 ```golang
 type MyAPI struct {